Skip to main content

 3. Household tasks

-How to use it: Keep a queue of capsules ready for household time.
+How to use it: Keep a queue of podcasts ready for household time.
 When you start cooking dinner, press play on that industry report you have been meaning to read.
 When you fold laundry, catch up on the research paper your colleague recommended.

 Best formats: Didactic for learning new material, Critique for professional content you want to evaluate critically.